danielfett/draft-dpop/main.md

 * DPoP-Nonce now included in HTTP header field registration request
 * Fixed section reference to URI Scheme-Based Normalization
 * Elaborate on the use of multiple WWW-Authenticate challenges by protected resources
+* Fix access token request examples that were missing a client_id

   -11